TheBookKnight/playwright-practice-demoqa/README.md

     2. **html** would create a report webpage
 4. Setup NPM test command using `npm run test` for running `npx playwright test`
 4. Run API tests via `npm run test` to confirm they pass.

+#### Setup Commands Directory

+This will be for creating custom commands as abstraction.

+Setup a `support` directory and a *utils.ts* file

+We'll set it up with a method that creates a random username and password.
+We'll use the NPM Package [unique names generator](https://www.npmjs.com/package/unique-names-generator).

+Use the custom method in the Account api spec so you can consistently create random users.